jpldev/Espoti/README.md

-# Espoti
+# Searching music with Spotify API

-Using spotify api
+Using Spotify api.